fread-ink/epub-cfi-resolver/README.md

 ## Parser

 Sorting CFIs, which is the same as computing their relative locations, is defined by the official spec but not supported by this library.
-It's unclear to the author when this feature would be useful.

 ## Resolver